deepmodeling/Uni-Mol/README.md

        --fp16 --fp16-init-scale 4 --fp16-scale-window 256 \
        --log-interval 50 --log-format simple
 ```
+- For reproduce, you can also use the finetuned checkpoint we released in the table above to infer.

 - **NOTE**: Currently, the inference is only supported to run on a single GPU.
 You can add `CUDA_VISIBLE_DEVICES='0'` before the command.